 See the Coverage and HDHP/HSA tabs above for more information.

-The HDHP and HSA plans are mutually exclusive.
-If you enroll in an HDHP, you must also enroll in the HSA.
+If you enroll in the HDHP you must also enroll in the HSA.

-Note: There are special eligibility requirements that need to be met in order to enroll in this plan.
-See below for eligibility details.
+Note: There are special eligibility requirements that need to be met in order to enroll in this plan design.
+See below for details.

 What is a High Deductible Health Plan (HDHP)?

-It is a health plan that, under federal law, has a minimum annual deductible and a maximum annual out-of-pocket limit set by the IRS.
+It is a health plan design that, under federal law, has a minimum annual deductible and a maximum annual out-of-pocket limit set by the IRS.
 An HDHP does not pay any health care costs until the annual deductible has been met (with the exception of preventive services and prescriptions mandated by the Patient Protection and Affordable Care Act).
 After the annual deductible has been met, you will be responsible for office visit copays and applicable coinsurance (generally 10%) on non-office visit services, up to the maximum annual out-of-pocket limit.
 The plan is designed to offer a lower monthly premium in return for more shared health care costs by the member.

 The 2016 limits are shown below:

 Annual HDHP Limits

-All employees covered under by the Wisconsin Retirement System (WRS) are eligible to enroll in the HDHP (High Deductible Health Plan or Access HDHP) unless one of the following applies:
+All employees covered under by the Wisconsin Retirement System (WRS) are eligible to enroll in the High Deductible Health Plan (HDHP) or Access HDHP.